-The multifunction lever operates the windshield wipers and washer when the ignition is placed in the RUN position.
+The multifunction lever operates the windshield wipers and washer when the ignition is placed in the ON/RUN or ACC position.
 The multifunction lever is located on the left side of the steering column.

 Windshield Wiper/Washer Control

 Rotate the end of the multifunction lever to the first detent past the intermittent settings for low-speed wiper operation, or to the second detent past the intermittent settings for high-speed wiper operation.